 - The ability to operate and communicate with the existing network configuration in place or being developed at the time of acquisition.

 - The ability of the District to maintain low total cost of ownership (TCO), to include initial purchase cost, ongoing maintenance costs, costs for necessary and/or desired software, and purchase of replacement parts.

-3. APPROVAL PROCEDURES – All purchases of instructional software, computer, and video and media hardware must be approved by the Director of Technology before being placed in the District’s order entry system.
+3. APPROVAL PROCEDURES – All purchases of instructional and non-instructional software, computer, and video and media hardware must be approved by the Director of Technology before being placed in the District’s order entry system.
 The Director of Technology will also approve re-installation of previously removed software after verification that such software aligns with current curriculum and student objectives, as well as wider District strategic goals.

-All purchases of network infrastructure hardware and software must be approved by the District Technology Support Department before being placed in the District’s order entry system.
+All purchases of network infrastructure hardware and software must be approved by the District’s technology support department before being placed in the District’s order entry system.